-- 5.10 Community-led housing is the provision of housing which can include affordable and/or market housing where it is supported and initiated by the local community to help meet identified local needs.
+5.10 Community-led housing is the provision of housing which can include affordable and/or market housing where it is supported and initiated by the local community to help meet identified local needs.
 Projects are conceived, developed, delivered and managed by local community groups.
 This can include development to meet a general need for affordable housing in a local area, or to meet the needs of a particular group of people in the local area.
-The concept is based on the expectation that local people can get involved in securing housing to meet their needs either through building new homes, by renovating empty homes or by converting vacant buildings. - 5.11 The Parish Council is keen to encourage this concept and has therefore given specific support to affordable and community-led housing through Policy 2 of the Neighbourhood Plan which allows for schemes located on the edge of Belford village, subject to compliance with design, highway safety and amenity impact controls created through Policy 2 and those set out elsewhere in the Neighbourhood Plan.
+The concept is based on the expectation that local people can get involved in securing housing to meet their needs either through building new homes, by renovating empty homes or by converting vacant buildings.

+5.11 The Parish Council is keen to encourage this concept and supports the Northumberland Local Plan policy HOU7 Exception Sites, aimed at supporting Community-led housing schemes that meet an identified local need on small sites within and on the edge of the village outside the settlement boundary, subject to various conditions.